k1mk8/CoverDetectionHub/README.md

 **Note: The actual training of ByteCover, CoverHunter, and Lyricover was performed on SHS100k, using a university server with GPU machines.
 The Covers80-related datasets are primarily for testing and demonstration.**

+### Training dataset

+As described in this document, we decided mainly to use SHS100k dataset for training.
+We based on metadata [file](https://github.com/Orfium/bytecover/blob/master/data/interim/shs100k.csv) from [bytecover](https://github.com/Orfium/bytecover) repository.

+The dataset is organised into 9998 cliques (groups of different performances of a single sample; we consider all performances from one particular clique to be each other's cover).
+Each clique contains several samples.
+Additionally, there is provided the title of a song, its **YouTube video ID** and SecondHandSongs ID.
+We managed to obtain approximately 78k samples, whose size was **~270GB**.

+For further processing, the main identification of each individual sample is the **YouTube video ID**.

 ## Gradio App Usage

 After installing dependencies and ensuring your checkpoints/datasets exist: